 This is one of Pittsburgh’s most iconic settings, in the shadow of the Cathedral of Learning, on a soft green expanse between the largesse of the libraries (Carnegie and Hillman).
 The Porch’s expansive patios face Schenley Plaza and feature impressive stone fireplaces for chilly nights, and an unobstructed view of college town Pittsburgh, where you can imagine napping on the lawn between classes, like the future is still far away.

+NOTE: Casbah, along with all the Big Burrito restaurants, is temporarily closed, as announced on July 19th.
 Perhaps Pittsburgh’s most unusual patio, this spot has walls and a roof, and just enough space between the two to keep fresh air circulating — while managing to keep out the rain and traffic noise from the strip mall next door.
-This place has been around, and has been great, for a long time.
-Almost an entire a generation of Pittsburgh culinary talents have come through Casbah to hone their kitchen chops, on a creative, pan-Mediterranean menu, heavy on the seaborne dishes.
+This place has been around and has been consistently great for a long time.
+Almost an entire generation of Pittsburgh culinary talents have come through Casbah to hone their kitchen chops on a creative, pan-Mediterranean menu, heavy on the seaborne dishes.

 Have a favorite outdoor dining spot you want us to know about?
 Mention it in the comments below or write to us here.